phseiff/github-flavored-markdown-to-html/README-raw.md

 A user-friendly python-module and command-line frontend to convert markdown to html.
-It uses [GitHubs online Markdown-to-html-API](https://docs.github.com/en/rest/reference/markdown) by default (which requires internet connection), but any other python- or commandline tool can be plugged into it as well.
+It uses [GitHubs online Markdown-to-html-API](https://docs.github.com/en/rest/reference/markdown) by default (which requires internet connection), but comes with an option for offline conversion (which closely imitates GitHubs behavior), and any other python- or commandline tool can be plugged into it as well.
 Whatever you use it with is automatically extended with a ton of functionality, like more in- and output options, [github-flavored CSS](https://github.githubassets.com/assets/gist-embed-52b3348036dbd45f4ab76e44de42ebc4.css), formula support, image downloading, host-ready file- and image-placement, pdf-conversion, and more.